 James W. Hehner

 Jim Hehner, former president of the association, serves as Indiana representative to DRI.
-He is a partner in the Indianapolis firm of Hehner & Associates, LLC.
+He is a partner in the firm of Clendening Johnson & Bohrer PC, with offices in Indianapolis and Bloomington.

-B.J.
-Brinkerhoff is a partner in Jeselskis Brinkerhoff & Joseph LLC in Indianapolis.
-B.J. focuses his practice on business disputes, including employment matters, shareholder claims, director and officer liability, and day-to-day business disputes.
-He also litigates products liability cases, restaurant and retail liability, civil rights matters, contract disputes, insurance matters, personal injury, and appeals.
-Mr. Brinkerhoff represents clients in many jurisdictions, including the Northern and Southern Districts of Indiana, throughout the state of Indiana and in many other state and federal courts around the country.
+BJ Brinkerhoff is a partner in Jeselskis Brinkerhoff & Joseph LLC in Indianapolis.
+BJ focuses his practice on business disputes, including employment matters, shareholder claims, director and officer liability, and day-to-day business disputes.
+He also litigates products liability cases, restaurant and retail liability, civil rights matters, contract disputes, insurance matters and appeals.
+Mr. Brinkerhoff represents clients in many jurisdictions, including the Northern and Southern Districts of Indiana, throughout the state of Indiana, and in many other state and federal courts around the country.

 Norris Cunningham is a co-founding partner of Katz Korin Cunningham PC and leads the firm’s healthcare practice.
 He previously served as chair of the Indiana State Bar Association Diversity Committee and is past chair of the Long Term Care Subcommittee of the Health Section of DTCI.
 Mr. Cunningham now serves as chair of the DTCI Diversity Committee.
-He is a certified arbitrator by the American Arbitration Association and the American Health Lawyers Association.
-Mr. Cunningham is a frequent presenter on long-term care at national and regional meetings.
+He is an arbitrator certified by the American Arbitration Association and the American Health Lawyers Association.
+Mr. Cunningham is a frequent presenter on long term care at national and regional meetings.

-Lucy Dollens is the managing partner of the Indianapolis office of Quarles & Brady, LLP.
+Lucy Dollens is the managing partner of the Indianapolis office of Quarles & Brady LLP.
 Ms. Dollens is a commercial litigator and appellate practitioner.
-Licensed in both Indiana and West Virginia, her commercial litigation practice encompasses complex commercial contracts, distribution, warranty, commercial real estate, and financial institutions disputes, as well as employment restrictive covenants and trade secrets litigation.
+Licensed in Indiana and West Virginia, her commercial litigation practice encompasses complex commercial contracts, distribution, warranty, commercial real estate, and financial institutions disputes, as well as employment restrictive covenants, unfair competition and trade secrets litigation.
 Ms. Dollens serves as the chair of the DTCI Amicus Committee and was named Defense Lawyer of the Year by DTCI in 2013.
-She has been selected for inclusion in Indiana Super Lawyers in business litigation in 2016, 2017, 2018 and 2019.
-Ms. Dollens received her B.A., cum laude, from Butler University and her JD, summa cum laude, from Indiana University Robert H. McKinney School of Law.
+She has been selected for inclusion in Indiana Super Lawyers in business litigation (2016-present), including in 2019 being selected to the Top 50 Attorneys and Top 25 Female Attorneys in Indiana.
+Ms. Dollens received her BA cum laude from Butler University and her JD summa cum laude from Indiana University Robert H. McKinney School of Law.

 Ms. Johnson-Hurtado is a partner at Clendening Johnson & Bohrer PC, practicing in the civil litigation department and concentrating in complex commercial litigation, insurance defense and personal injury law.
-She graduated from the University of Evansville, cum laude, with a BS in legal studies and received her JD, cum laude, from the Indiana University Maurer School of Law.
+She graduated cum laude from the University of Evansville with a BS in legal studies and received her JD cum laude from the Indiana University Maurer School of Law.
 She is also a 2002 Fellow of the Indiana Conference for Legal Education Opportunity (ICLEO).

-She is active with Bloomington’s Hispanic community, working with and advising the firm’s Spanish-speaking clients and publishing materials to help non-native English speakers understand the U.S. legal system and processes.
+She is active with Bloomington’s Hispanic community, working with and advising the firm’s Spanish-speaking clients and publishing materials and organizing and conducting workshops to help non-native English speakers understand the U.S. legal system and processes.
 Belinda was a member of the Board of Editors, Indiana Civil Litigation Review (2010-2019).
-She was awarded the 2018 Women in the Law Recognition Award from the Indiana State Bar Association’s Women in the Law Committee and has been named into America’s Top 100 Civil Defense Litigators in 2018-2019.
-She was an Indiana Super Lawyers Rising Star in Civil Litigation-Defense from 2013 through 2015.
+She was awarded the 2018 Women in the Law Recognition Award from the Indiana State Bar Association’s Women in the Law Committee and has been named into America’s Top 100 Civil Defense Litigators in 2018-2020.
+She was an Indiana Super Lawyers Rising Star in Civil Litigation – Defense from 2013 through 2015.

 Mr. Lowe is a partner in the New Albany office of Kightlinger & Gray LLP.
-His primary area of practice is civil-rights defense work, and he regularly represents governmental entities sued for constitutional or state law torts in state or federal courts.
+His primary area of practice is civil rights defense work, and he regularly represents government entities sued for constitutional or state law torts in state or federal courts.
 He regularly counsels cities, towns and counties regarding their constitutional obligations and state law duties.
 He also handles general liability and professional liability cases.

-He is the former chair of DRI’s Governmental Liability Section and now serves on DRI’s National Board of Directors.
+He is the former chair of DRI’s Governmental Liability Section and recently completed his term serving on DRI’s National Board of Directors.
 Mr. Lowe is also a member of the Federation of Defense and Corporate Counsel and the International Association of Defense Counsel.
-He serves on the Board of Directors of the Kentucky Defense Counsel.
+He also serves on the Board of Directors of the Kentucky Defense Counsel.
 He graduated from the University of North Carolina in 1994 with a BA in history and received his JD from the Louis D. Brandeis School of Law at the University of Louisville in 1998.

 Beverly J. Mack